-Sacramental activities help students grow in their relationship to God.
+Sacramental activities help students grow in their relationship with God.

 - Adoration available daily during lunch hours

-- School-wide Masses for holidays and holy days
+- School-wide Masses every first Friday and for holidays and holy days

 - A Lenten penance service and opportunities for confession